OUR STORY IS PART OF FRENCH HISTORY

-In 1820 French government asked Charles D. RÖDEL the best student of Nicolas Appert ( inventor of preservation) build up his cannery close to Royal NAVY warehouse.
+In 1820 French government asked Charles D. RÖDEL the best student of Nicolas Appert, to build up the cannery in BORDEAUX to supply Royal NAVY.

-Rödel's canned sardines became famous thanks to NAVY captains who bought Rödel goods and sold them abroad at great profit.
+Rödel's canned sardines became famous around the World thanks to Navy captains who bought Rödel goods and sold them abroad at great profit.

-Very soon Rodel was shipping his sardines to Shanghai, Hanoi and Tokyo.
-His customers included Lord Moutenbatten, 1st Count of Burma and India, Brazilian Emperor Pedro II. and many famous names of European society.
+Very soon, we were shipping our sardines to Shanghai, Hanoi, and Tokyo.
+Among our customers were Lord Mountbatten, 1st Earl of Burma and Viceroy of India; Brazilian Emperor Pedro II; and many other distinguished figures of European society.

-Rodel &Fils Freresshop in Canton Street 6 SHANGHAI 1912
+Rodel &Fils Frères shop in Canton Street 1 SHANGHAI 1912

 GOLDEN AGE

-When Charles and Victoria passed away in 1870, their grandsons took over the factory
+When Charles and later Victoria passed away in 1870, their grandsons took over the factory

 Production expanded: sardines in Brittany, meat and vegetables in Bordeaux.

-They acquired the English company Crasse & Blackwell as well as all shares of the firm Dandicolle & Gaudin.
-At its peak, the company employed 1,500 workers.
+Rödel acquired shares in the English company Crosse & Blackwell as well as shares of the firm Dandicolle & Gaudin.
+At its peak, the company employed 1,500 workers in 11 factories

-What you will taste today is the result of this long journey: uniqueness, authenticity, perfection and the legacy of the soul of a true legend.
+What you taste today is the result of this long journey, a blend of uniqueness, authenticity, perfection, and the enduring soul of its place of origin.

 Curiosities from History